Sunday, December 22, 2024

 Long ago I went to a Right to Choose march in Washington DC.
 I went with a friend and her young daughters.
 I was telling a makeup artist who occasionally worked at my studio about my upcoming trip.

-I was under the impression people of such strong convictions would be quite the opposite.
+I was under the impression people of strong convictions would be quite the opposite.
 However, she explained: "I'm religious, and I'm looking forward to a large family.
 Chances are strong I'd never have an abortion or question God's will for me.
 But life isn't black and white.
 Life is all about the grey area.
 And though God and my belief is at the center of my existence, I'm a Woman First".

 A Woman First, 2024.
 2-color